Subscribe

 It’s just Pascal’s Wager again: Being humble cannot fail; being arrogant can.

-This isn’t specific to WP Engine support, of course.
+This isn’t specific to WP Engine’s support, of course.
 It’s everyone, any time, especially if you’re communicating over email where emotions are hard to convey and text is misread.
-Tech support, vetting a new idea, arguing with your spouse, or exchanging emails with a stranger.
+Tech support, vetting a new idea, arguing with your spouse, or exchanging emails or Tweets with a stranger.

 But how often do you act like that?

-What would happen if you acted like that constantly, in every situation?
+What would happen if you always acted like that, in every situation?
 Would you discover you’re wrong more often and about more things than you thought?
-That you misread or read between lines that aren’t there?
+That you misread, or read something that doesn’t exist, in-between lines that aren’t the lines you thought they were?

-And, in the cases where you are in fact correct, that people respond in a more positive way, that they learn too, that they go out of their way to make things better?
+And, in the cases where you are in fact correct, perhaps people would respond in a more positive way, where they learn also, and where they go out of their way to make things better?
 Could the simple act of being humble be life-altering?

 Try it for a week and just see.